obnoxious-consequnence/Python/README.md

 | Palm to Fist | Mute |
 | Fist to Palm | Unmute |

+### Sign Language Translator
+Using hand recognition to translate different signs into plain text.

 ## Assignments
 CLI, Openpyxl and modules: